 The cavernous sinuses receive blood from the cerebral veins as well as the ophthalmic veins and emissary veins.
 The cavernous sinus has several structures that pass through it.
 They are the internal carotid artery and the abducens nerve (cranial nerve VI).
 Cranial nerves III, IV, V1, V2, or oculomotor, trochlear, ophthalmic, and maxillary nerves pass through the lateral wall of the cavernous sinus.

-The ethmoidal and maxillary paranasal sinuses are very small in size but present at birth.
-The sphenoid and frontal are absent.
+The ethmoidal and maxillary paranasal sinuses are very small in size but present at birth, while the sphenoid and frontal are both absent.
+The frontal sinus begins to form as early as 2-years old, but are nonidentifiable by radiology until around 6-years old.
 All paranasal sinuses enlarge as a person ages, particularly at puberty and when the permanent teeth erupt.

 Dural Venous Sinuses

 The dural venous sinuses are present in a rudimentary form during infancy.
 They develop their adult shape in the months following birth.
 The primitive venous sinuses are plexiform and can quickly change due to the rapid growth of the cerebrum.